happyrabbit/linhui.org/_posts/2017-2-10-workshopJuly.markdown

 </p>

-**Dan McCarthy**, fifth year Ph.D. candidate in the Statistics Department at the Wharton School of the University of Pennsylvania, and resident data scientist for the Wharton Customer Analytics Initiative.
-His research specialty is the application of leading-edge statistical methodology to contemporary empirical marketing problems.
+**Dan McCarthy**

-His research interests include customer lifetime value (CLV), Bayesian computation, missing data problems, the marketing/finance interface, digital marketing analytics, and online advertising.
+Dan will be an Assistant Professor of Marketing at Emory's Goizueta School of Business in Fall 2017.
+He completed his PhD in Statistics at the Wharton School of the University of Pennsylvania.
+Dan's research interests include customer lifetime value (CLV), Bayesian computation, the marketing/finance interface, customer-based corporate valuation, and digital marketing analytics.
+His research has been published in the Journal of Marketing, the Journal of the American Statistical Association: Theory and Methods, Statistica Sinica, and the Annals of Applied Statistics.
+Dan's work has also been featured in media outlets such as the Wall Street Journal, Barron's, CBS, Slate, and Fortune.
+Dan is also Co-Founder and Chief Statistician of Zodiac, a predictive analytics firm.